 1 Peter 5:6-7 ESV

 I used to sing “Cast All My Cares” to my kids every night; now only my youngest will request it.
 We will cast our cares, throw them out like casting a fishing rod.
-We don’t have to hang out to them.
+We don’t have to hang on to them.
 Many times we can’t do anything about the things that make us anxious, anyway.
 So we cast them onto Him.
 He is more than able to take them and give back to us His peace and comfort.